VVKot/dotfiles/README.md

 # dotfiles

+`home-manager switch --flake .` to install the majority of tools and write configuration.

-`brew bundle` to install apps and tools.
+`brew bundle` to install apps and MacOS-specific tools.

-`make` to create symlinks to dotfiles.

-OR

-`home-manager switch --flake .` when using Nix.